KrolPolski/Finnish-Game-Jam-2025/README.md

 ## Build Instructions
 You can play this game either by using the included Linux, Windows, or Mac binaries, or you can run it directly in Godot.

+WITH EXECUTABLES:

+1) Go to "executables" directory and search the right directory for your operating system
+2) FOR MAC USERS!
+MacOs might block your attempt to run the executable.
+This can be fixed by first running the exe, then going to System preferences --> Security & Privacy --> "Open Anyway" option for the executable file --> your system password.
+This let's you play the game.

+WITH GODOT:

 1) Download and install the godot engine from godotengine.org
 2) Import the project
 3) Click Run